**Alt Text:** A busy film set with numerous crew members, lighting equipment, and filming apparatus in a large studio space.

 6. Engage Your Community

-Build campaigns that involve your audience, such as obstacles, contests, or user-generated content.
-A few findings we like are-, ask customers to share their experiences with your product, turning them into ambassadors for your brand.
+Build campaigns that involve your audience, such as challenges, contests, or user-generated content.
+A few examples we like are-, ask customers to share their experiences with your product, turning them into ambassadors for your brand.

 7. Increase the Smoothness of for Social Media Virality